project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 -This plugin displays and hides a splash screen during application launch.

-**You can change the splash screen and splash image**, by going to first                       sunbird-mobile/resources/android/splash update the **drawable-ldpi-splash.png**
+**You can change the splash screen and splash image**, by going to sunbird-mobile/resources/android/splash update the **drawable-ldpi-splash.png**

 to your required splash.png file and sunbird-mobile/resources/android/icon update **drawable-ldpi-icon.png **to your required **icon.png file ** in resource folder and  run **ionic cordova run android** and it will generate the resource files for this platform and splash image and splash screen automatically changed and also add in config.xml file.